ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `timeDomainGravityAccelerometerStandardDeviationY`
 	- `timeDomainGravityAccelerometerStandardDeviationZ`

-- Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+- Average time-domain body acceleration jerk in the X, Y and Z directions:

 	- `timeDomainBodyAccelerometerJerkMeanX`
 	- `timeDomainBodyAccelerometerJerkMeanY`
 	- `timeDomainBodyAccelerometerJerkMeanZ`

-- Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+- Standard deviation of the time-domain body acceleration jerk in the X, Y and Z directions:

 	- `timeDomainBodyAccelerometerJerkStandardDeviationX`
 	- `timeDomainBodyAccelerometerJerkStandardDeviationY`